beeware/beeware-tutorial/docs/en/tutorial/topics/custom-icons.md

 install fails, and Briefcase falls back to a default value (the same "gray bee" icon).

 Let's provide some actual icons.
-Download `this icons.zip bundle
-<../resources/icons.zip>`{.interpreted-text role="download"}, and unzip
-it into the root of your project directory.
+Download [this icons.zip bundle](../../resources/icons.zip), and unzip it into the root of your project directory.
 After unzipping, your project directory should look something like: